boyue1228/rtp_reader/README.md

 # rtp_reader

-This source is forked from isostatic https://github.com/isostatic/rtp_reader please read original source from isostatic
+This source is forked from isostatic https://github.com/isostatic/rtp_reader please read original source from isostatic, more deep dive on his website https://newweaver.com/a-deep-dive-into-rtp/ , really worth to read it as broadcast engineer.

 # dumpts.py